 There are 85 bedrooms, and the overall decorative style suggests the neo-Classical.
-The service throughout the hotel I found both diligent and courteous – a tribute to the leadership of the genial and experienced General Manager, Mario Damiano, pictured with your correspondent.
+The service throughout the hotel is Classical, too: proper, friendly and courteous – a tribute to the fine leadership of the impressive General Manager, the genial Mr Mario Damiano (pictured, with your correspondent).

-Room 324 on the third floor was attractive accommodation, too.
+Room 224 was attractive accommodation, too.
 I liked particularly the superb local ceramic tiles, which provided colour and sparkle to the walls of the bathroom and to the floors throughout.
-In the entrance hall were fitted wardrobes, within which was a safe.
-On the ceiling of the bedroom, painted birds swooped in a blue sky, and on the white walls an oil painting combined Surrealism and Fauvism in its colourful strangeness.
+In the fitted wardrobe was a safe.
+On the ceiling of the bedroom, painted birds swooped in a blue sky.
 A sliding door of plate glass opened onto my private terrace, which offered me a table and chairs, a sun shade and a pair of day beds.
 This was a quiet and sunny spot for my afternoon siesta, for it looked onto a little-used side street.
+(You might care to note that the channels on the television for Classical music are 203 and 266.)

-I hope I have conveyed my enthusiasm for the Grand Hotel La Favorita.
-It offers an attractive combination of comfort, good food, excellent service and practicality in a position which is only a few steps from all those things the visitor wants to do in Sorrento.
-And, of course, there is the Gastronomic Bargain of Europe.
+The Grand Hotel La Favorita offers an attractive combination of comfort, good food, excellent service and practicality, in a position which is only a few steps from all those things the visitor wants to do in Sorrento.
+Its name is exactly right.
+Do try it.
+Then it will be your favourite, too.

 Via Tasso angelo Piazza Vittorio Veneto, 80067 Sorrento, Italy.